BenGravis/backup/replit.md

 # Blueprint Trader AI - FTMO MT5 Trading Bot

 ## Overview
 Blueprint Trader AI is an automated trading bot for FTMO Challenge accounts.
 It runs 24/7 on a Windows VM with MetaTrader 5, using the same proven strategy from backtests for live trading.
-Discord is used ONLY for monitoring commands - all trading happens independently on the VM.
+A Flask web server provides a lightweight monitoring interface - all trading happens independently on the VM.

 ## User Preferences
 - Preferred communication style: Simple, everyday language